NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Home.md

     * Use H2 for ToC generation on all major parts.
     * Do not attempt to explain any concepts in depth.
 The goal is to develop a LIGHTWEIGHT website for teams to refer to with the minimum amount of information needed to complete forms/tasks.
 If they want to know more, they can reach out to the SNWG MO team for further context/direction.
     * Footnotes to links to further reading can be created[^10]
-    * do not embed slidedecks.
+    * do not embed slide decks.
 Extract relevant information and HIGH POINTS to this site and utilize footnotes.[^11]
 * Site Purpose
 The focus of this site is on providing a simplified version of information to provide general context of the Project within the SNWG MO and to assist the Project Implementation team in completing their expected tasks.
 * Site Audience